ws-kj/xsnip/README.md

 ## Configuration
 The saved screenshot directory, poll rate, quit key, and cursor glyph can all be changed from their default values by editing the corresponding macros at the top of `xsnip.c` and recompiling.

+If you experience strange behavior when the program is running, such as a black or blurry screen, recompile with the `OPAQUE` macro set to `true`.
+You should also do this if your window manager/compositor does not support transparency.